Back to Insights

 Product-Market Fit Evidence

 Beyond seed stage, VCs require validation that customers urgently need your solution.
-Strong retention metrics, rapid organic growth, and compelling unit economics demonstrate product-market fit more convincingly than projected hockey sticks.
+Strong retention metrics, rapid organic growth, and compelling unit economics demonstrate product-market fit.

 Defensible Competitive Position